-- Garden – If you install a shipping container in your garden, then you won’t usually require planning permission.
-Nevertheless, rules must be followed, i.e., the container cannot take up more than half the area of land surrounding the original property.
+- Garden – with installation in your garden, then you won’t usually require planning permission.
+Nevertheless, rules must be followed, i.e., the unit cannot take up more than half the area of land surrounding the original property.

-- Business – Businesses can create temporary structures such as exhibits or alfresco bars using containers without the need to apply for planning permission.
-However, permission may be required if you intend on launching a long-term or permanent container-based business.
+- Business – Businesses can create temporary structures such as exhibits or alfresco bars without the need to apply for planning permission.
+However, permission may be required if you intend on launching a long-term or permanent pop-up application based business.

-- Farmland – Planning permission is not typically required for shipping containers installed on farmland.
+- Farmland – Planning permission is not typically required for these to be installed on farmland.
 Although, you may need to apply for planning permission if the use of the land changes to residential.

 What building regulations must I comply with?

-Your container must comply with building regulations if you plan on living in it or using it as a working space.
-For instance, you must be able to demonstrate that your container complies with building safety requirements such as fire regulations.
-The easiest way to ensure that you have complied with the relevant building regulations is by hiring a certified shipping container company to install and convert your container.
+They must comply with building regulations if you plan on living in it or using it as a working space.
+For instance, you must be able to demonstrate that your conversion complies with building safety requirements such as fire regulations.
+The easiest way to ensure that you have complied with the relevant building regulations is by hiring a certified company to install and convert your module.

-Shipping containers are a quick and affordable way to add extra space to your property.
-A container can easily be converted into a functional living or working space with the assistance of a specialist conversion company.
-Generally speaking, planning permission is not required for a shipping container as it is classed as a temporary structure.
+These are a quick and affordable way to add extra space to your property.
+They can easily be converted into a functional living or working space with the assistance of a specialist conversion company.
+Generally speaking, planning permission is not required for temporary structures.
 That being said, there are some exceptions to this rule, and you may need to apply for planning permission in certain situations.
-You will also need to ensure that your container complies with the relevant local building regulations in your area.
+You will also need to ensure that you comply with the relevant local building regulations in your area.